 However, we believe that the potential risk of infection following the use of iron in general and IV iron in particular has been overstated.
 As examples:

-●A meta-analysis of this subject, which reported an increased risk of infection following the use of IV iron, acknowledged that infection was not a predefined endpoint in many of their included studies, that they could not uncover a dose-response association between iron and infectious risk, and that the rates of mortality and other serious events in patients randomly assigned to treatment with IV iron were not increased [79,80].
+●A meta-analysis of this subject, which reported an increased risk of infection following the use of IV iron (when compared with oral iron, RR 1.33; 95% CI 1.10-1.64), acknowledged that information on the risk of infection was available in only 24 of the 72 studies included in their meta-analysis, suggesting that missing data could have created unmeasured bias and a false positive result.
+In addition, they could not uncover a dose-response association between iron and infectious risk, and rates of mortality and other serious events in patients randomly assigned to treatment with IV iron were not increased [88,89].

-●When the risk of infection was a predefined endpoint in large trials in hemodialysis patients , patients with heart failure , following cardiac or orthopedic surgery , and in those with chemotherapy-induced anemia [84,85], the use of IV iron was not associated with an increased risk of infection.
-(See "Use of iron preparations in hemodialysis patients", section on 'Adverse effects other than anaphylaxis'.)
+●When the risk of infection was specifically determined in large trials in hemodialysis patients , patients with iron deficiency anemia plus non-dialysis-dependent chronic kidney disease , those with heart failure , following cardiac or orthopedic surgery , or in those with chemotherapy-induced anemia [93,94], the use of IV iron was not associated with an increased risk of infection.
+(See "Use of iron preparations in hemodialysis patients", section on 'Adverse effects'.)

-Accordingly, while IV iron should not be employed in patients with active infection , the preponderance of published evidence does not support the contention that the use of IV iron is associated with an increased risk of infection.
+Accordingly, while IV iron should not be employed in patients with active infection , the preponderance of published evidence, including a 2015 meta-analysis , does not support the contention that the use of IV iron is associated with an increased risk of infection.

 ●There is published evidence suggesting that the majority of reactions attributed to IV iron are actually due to premedication with antihistamines, particularly diphenhydramine .
 Such use of antihistamines can cause hypotension, somnolence, flushing, and supraventricular tachycardia, prompting inappropriate intervention with pressor agents and the conversion of a minor reaction to a severe one.
-Accordingly, the use of antihistamines for prevention or treatment of these reactions is inappropriate.
+Accordingly, we and others believe that the use of antihistamines for prevention or treatment of these reactions is inappropriate [32,86,98].

 ●Those with asthma or more than one drug allergy are more likely to experience a minor infusion reaction.
 We routinely premedicate these patients with 125 mg of intravenous methylprednisolone.
 This recommendation applies to all of the intravenous iron formulations.